 What determines the products, and how many of each, a firm will produce and sell?
-What determines what prices a firm will charge?
+What determines the prices a firm will charge?
 What determines how a firm will produce its products?
 What determines how many workers it will hire?
 How will a firm finance its business?
 When will a firm decide to expand, downsize, or even close?
-In the microeconomic part of this book, we will learn about the theory of consumer behavior and the theory of the firm.
+In the microeconomics part of this book, we will learn about the theory of consumer behavior, the theory of the firm, how markets for labor and other resources work, and how markets sometimes fail to work properly.